General Property Conditions Articles

 Landlords have responsibility to use ordinary care to keep common areas in safe condition.

-Maryland and federal laws about lead paint are designed to reduce childhood lead poisoning while maintaining affordable rental housing.
-These laws provide rights and duties for renters and property owners in pre-1978 residential rental properties/units (“Affected Properties”).
+Maryland and federal laws about lead paint are designed to reduce childhood lead poisoning.
+This article describes the duties of landlords and property owners of residential housing built before 1978.

 Tenants must return the premises at the end of the tenancy in substantially the same condition as when they moved in.